 My name is Cleber and I would like to share my experience at RecordPoint’s Graduate Program with you.
 I’ve been working as a graduate engineer at RecordPoint for 7 months.
-I am originally from a small town in the countryside of São Paulo state, Brazil.
-Having finished a degree in Quality Management, I decided to move to Ireland to study English and that’s where my technical journey began.
+I am originally from a small town in the countryside of São Paulo State, Brazil.
+Having finished a degree in Quality Management, I decided to move to Ireland to study English, which is where my technical journey begins.
 A little later, in 2016, I moved to Australia, where I got the opportunity to study a Bachelor of Information Technology at Macquarie University in Sydney.

 Life After University

 Finishing a degree feels great and rewarding.
 A minimum of three years studying topics that are of your interest (and others not so much).
 It is the time for networking, making friends, stressing out about exams and assignments and feeling relieved when the results come as expected.

 During that period, I was sure I wanted to become a software developer.
 For most of my elective units, I chose software units so I could get ahead with my programming skills.
 Having finished the degree last December, I focused on finding a job in software development.

 Looking for jobs can be an exhausting process.
 Being fresh out of university and having limited industry experience brings up many doubts and uncertainties.
 Interviews in this area are intense and although draining, though the process certainly leads to personal growth and learning with the right outlook.

 The interview process with RecordPoint was one of my favourites.
 We got a brief overview of the software and challenges they were currently facing.
 There were individual interviews to assess our technical and general knowledge as well as a dynamic group interview to evaluate how we approach group work.